mlward639/Updated-Portfolio/README.md

         -screenshot of deployed application
         -polished, mobile responsive UI

 * Updated GitHub profile with pinned repositories featuring Project 1 and two exemplary assignments.
-WHAT IS THIS??
 -github profile must contain:
     -profile pic or avatar other than the default -biography